 Perfect on-the-go Peri Peri Style Keto Snack!

-Our NEW Free Range Chicken Peri Peri Style Bar packs 13 grams of protein into a portable package that you can take anywhere!
+Our Free Range Chicken Peri Peri Style Bar packs 13 grams of protein into a portable package that you can take anywhere!
 This unique, exotic flavor combines free-range chicken with savory peri-peri style seasoning inspired by African Bird’s eye peppers.
 Tangy ginger, juicy peppers, and a spicy kick of chili turn this portable Keto Compliant snack or meal option into an unforgettable experience.

 Do Calories Matter on a Keto Diet?